NicolasMiramon/LabGuide/004-salesforce.md

 2. Click on the **Provisioning** tab and click the **Configure API integration **button.

+To find the Consumer Key and Consumer Secret please consult the attached document with information about your SalesForce tenant.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/004/image32.png "image_tooltip")

 3. Check the checkbox for **Enable API integration**.

 4. Copy and paste the values for _OAuth Consumer Key _and _OAuth Consumer Secret_ from the Salesforce Connected App properties page.

 5. Click **Authenticate with Salesforce.com**.

     A browser pop-up opens: